brianrobles204/observable_locator/README.md

 When you call `locator.observe<Database>()`, it will throw because its dependencies aren't available yet.
-However, if you observe the `Database` from inside a reaction, it will also throw, but the reaction will rerun again when the `Database` is actually ready.
+However, if you observe the `Database` from *inside a reaction*, it will also throw at first, but the reaction will *rerun again* when the `Database` is actually ready.

-In practice it will look like this:
+In practice it could look like this:

 ```dart
 // Prints 'Database is still loading' once, while the underlying